-- Biochemical Oxygen Demand (BOD5) Percent Removal.
+- Oil & Grease.
+Conventional pollutant, effluent limitation for protection of aquatic life; 10 mg/L monthly average, 15 mg/L daily maximum. - pH.
+6.5-9.0 SU.
+This facility is located within the Big Otter Creek TMDL.
+The TMDL states that the impairment of this waterbody is based on the exceedance of the specific criteria contained in Missouri's WQS, 10 CSR 20-7.031(4)(E).
+This regulation states that water contaminates shall not cause pH to be outside the range of 6.5-9.0 standard units. - Biochemical Oxygen Demand (BOD5) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
-This facility is required to meet 65% removal efficiency for BOD5. - Total Suspended Solids (TSS) Percent Removal.
+This facility is required to meet 65% removal efficiency for BOD5.

+• Total Suspended Solids (TSS) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
 This facility is required to meet 65% removal efficiency for TSS.

-Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
-Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.
+Sampling Frequency Justification: T Sampling and Reporting Frequency will be quarterly.
+Discharge monitoring data submitted by the permittee shows that operations at the facility have been consistent and have low variability.
+This frequency is suitable for the facility type and protective of water quality.
+Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C

-Sampling Type Justification: As per 10 CSR 20-7.015, BOD5, TSS collected for lagoons may be grab samples.
-Grab samples must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS collected for lagoons may be grab samples.
+Grab samples must be collected for pH, E. coli, and Oil & Grease.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.